FIN-026: Creating and Managing Quasi Endowment Accounts

 - Projected timing of investments and redemptions.

-Advance Notification – University units investing or redeeming funds in excess of $10 million at any one time are required to provide written notification to the Director of Financial Operations at least 45 days in advance of the transaction.
+Advance Notification – University and/or Medical Center units/departments investing or redeeming funds in excess of $10 million at any one time are required to provide written notification to the Director of Financial Operations or Chief Accounting Officer at least 45 days in advance of the transaction.
 Quasi Endowment transactions typically occur on the final business day of the month following the month in which they are requested.

-Quasi Endowment Distributions – University units may choose to either receive or reinvest distributions from their Quasi Endowment account.
+Quasi Endowment Distributions – University and/or Medical Center units/departments may choose to either receive or reinvest distributions from their Quasi Endowment account.
 A designation can be made on the Quasi Endowment application form.
 The default is for University units to receive distributions.

 Fees – Investment and administrative fees will be charged on all Quasi Endowments.